oliverfoster/adapt-animate/README.md

 "events onSelector": "[action] alterationSelector [toSelector]"

 ####1 . events

+Description: Specifies the events to be applied to the toSelector elements

 [mode]eventName[>[mode]eventName][>[mode]eventName]....

 Can chain events together (see examples)

 ###### mode

+Description: Specifies whether to call the event once or repeatedly

 ! = use $.one instead of $on to attach event

 ###### eventName

+Description: Specifies the event name to be applied and occasionally some event parameters

 click, mouseover, mouseup, keypress, keyup etc... - name of standard jQuery events

 inview, outview, timeout(milliseconds), interval(milliseconds) - additionally

 #### 2. onSelector/toSelector

+Description: Selects elements to attach event on or to apply alterations to

 [']jQuerySelector[']

 Example: